History of foreign relations of the People's Republic of China: Ministry of National Defense

 In any nation, the interrelation of the political and military aspects of strategy and national security necessitates some degree of military involvement in foreign policy.
 The military's views on defense capability, deterrence, and perceptions of threat are essential components of a country's global strategy.
 As of the late 1980s, however, little information was available on foreign policy coordination between the military and foreign policy establishments.
 The most important military organizations with links to the foreign policy community were the Ministry of National Defense and the party and state Central Military Commissions.
 The Ministry of National Defense provides military attachés for Chinese embassies, and, as of 1987, its Foreign Affairs Bureau dealt with foreign attaches and military visitors.
 Working-level coordination with the Ministry of Foreign Affairs was maintained when, for example, high-level military leaders traveled abroad.
 In addition, the Ministry of National Defense's strategic research arm, the Beijing Institute for International Strategic Studies, carried out research on military and security issues with foreign policy implications.

 In the late 1980s, the most important link between the military and foreign policy establishments appeared to be at the highest level, particularly through the party and state Central Military Commissions and through Deng Xiaoping, who was concurrently chairman of both commissions.
 The views of the commissions' members on major foreign policy issues were almost certainly considered in informal discussions or in meetings of other high-level organizations they also belonged to, such as the Political Bureau, the Secretariat, or the State Council.
 It was significant, though, that compared with earlier periods fewer military leaders served on China's top policy-making bodies since the 1980s.

-"People-to-People" diplomacy
+People's diplomacy

-Since 1949 a significant forum for Chinese foreign relations has been cultural or "people-to-people" diplomacy.
-The relative isolation of the People's Republic during its first two decades increased the importance of cultural exchanges and informal ties with people of other countries through mass organizations and friendship societies.
-In some cases, activities at this level have signaled important diplomatic breakthroughs, as was the case with the American-Chinese ping-pong exchange in 1971.
-In addition to educational and cultural institutions, many other organizations, including the media, women's and youth organizations, and academic and professional societies, have been involved in foreign relations.
-Two institutes responsible for this aspect of Chinese diplomacy were associated with the Ministry of Foreign Affairs and staffed largely by former diplomats: the Chinese People's Association for Friendship with Foreign Countries and the Chinese People's Institute of Foreign Affairs.
+Soon after its founding, the People's Republic of China institutionalized its view of people's diplomacy (renmin waijiao).
+People's diplomacy was expressed through the slogan, "influence the policy through the people."
+Pursuant to its people's diplomacy, China sent doctors, scientists, and athletes to developing countries in Asia to cultivate ties.
+This form of people's diplomacy was often executed through the communist party's International Liaison Department.
+People's diplomacy with the capitalist countries sought to cultivate informal, non-state ties in the hope of developing "foreign friends" who would lobby their governments to improve relations with China.